-- The value of the dispute is 200% of the income per capita or the equivalent in local currency of USD 5,000, whichever is greater. - The seller sues the buyer before the court with jurisdiction over commercial cases worth 200% of income per capita or \$5,000. - The seller requests a pretrial attachment to secure the claim. - The dispute on the quality of the goods requires an expert opinion. - The judge decides in favor of the seller; there is no appeal. - The seller enforces the judgment through a public sale of the buyer's movable assets.
+- The seller sues the buyer before the court with jurisdiction over commercial cases worth 200% of income per capita or \$5,000. - The seller requests a pretrial attachment to secure the claim. - The dispute on the quality of the goods requires an expert opinion. - The judge decides in favor of the seller; there is no appeal. - The seller enforces the judgment through a public sale of the buyer's movable assets.

 How efficient is the process of resolving a commercial dispute through the courts in Philippines?
-According to data collected by Doing Business, contract enforcement takes 842.00 days and costs 31.00% of the value of the claim.
+According to data collected by Doing Business, contract enforcement takes 842.0 days and costs 31.0% of the value of the claim.
 Most indicator sets refer to the largest business city of an economy, except for 11 economies for which the data are a population-weighted average of the 2 largest business cities.
 See the chapter on distance to frontier and ease of doing business ranking at the end of this profile for more details.

-Globally, Philippines stands at 140 in the ranking of 189 economies on the ease of enforcing contracts (figure 10.1).
-The rankings for comparator economies and the regional average ranking provide other useful benchmarks for assessing the efficiency of contract enforcement in Philippines.
+Globally, Philippines stands at 136 in the ranking of 190 economies on the ease of enforcing contracts (figure 10.1).
+The rankings for comparator economies and the regional average provide other useful benchmarks for assessing the efficiency of contract enforcement in Philippines.